 This is Papercrete

-Papercrete is a building material comprised of a mixture of Portland cement and recycled paper fiber — a light-weight, insulating concrete.
-The maximum insulating value is obtained when the dry matrix includes the greatest density of air pockets.
-High strength is obtained when the paper fiber is thoroughly coated by the portland cement.
+At Eve’s Garden Organic Bed and Breakfast we build with different forms of alternative architecture.
+Primarily we build with Papercrete.
+Papercrete is a versatile building material comprised of a mixture of recycled paper, sand, clay, and Portland cement –the Portland for the stability and fire resistance.
+Papercrete is a light-weight, very insulating product.
+Maximum insulating value is obtained when the dry matrix includes the greatest density of air pockets.
+High strength is obtained when the paper fiber is thoroughly coated by the Portland cement.

 Cellulose (paper) fibers tend to have great porosity and surface area.
 This allows for a super saturation when paper is immersed in water.
-The long paper fibers experience a stack effect, giving the matrix body enough to support the Portland cement which then crystalizes on the three dimensional fiber matrix.
-The water evaporates and voilà — papercrete.
+The long paper fibers experience a stack effect, giving the matrix body enough to support the Portland cement which then crystallizes on the three dimensional fiber matrix.
+The water evaporates and voilà — papercrete!

 There is considerable reason for concern that a sufficient minimum volume of cement paste be supplied to properly bond and encapsulate the paper fiber in a papercrete mix, thus prohibiting the possibility of incendiary conditions.

-Considerable cost and CO2 reductions can be obtained by extending the portland paste by adding both metakaolin pozzolan and perlite aggregate, essentially making mason's mortar and then adding in the paper fiber.
-Polypropylene fiber and specific processing additives can be added, to further enhance the strength and character of the finished product.
+Considerable cost and CO2 reductions can be obtained by extending the Portland paste by adding both metakaolin pozzolan clay and perlite aggregate, essentially making mason’s mortar and then adding in the paper fiber.

-Our suggested standardized mix for papercrete bricks is as follows-
+Here is the full suggested standardized mix for papercrete bricks –

 For one cubic yard mix: